massahito/taskmaster/docs/client-spec.md

 ## Terminology

-- `TaskClient`: the client-side process/program for taskmaster.
+- `TaskClient`: client-side process/program for taskmaster.
 The target of this spec.
-- `TaskServer`: the server-side process/program for taskmaster.
+- `TaskServer`: server-side process/program for taskmaster.
-- `Cluster`: The group of several `Group`s.
+- `Cluster`: group of several `Group`s.
 Can be specified in configuration.
-- `Group:` The group of several `Program`s.
+- `Group:` group of several `Program`s.
 Can be specified in Cluster's value as associative array in configuration.
-- `Program`: The details of execution.
+- `Program`: details of execution.
 Can be specified in `Group`'s value as associative array in configuration.
-- `Process`: The unit of execution. created the same number of `Numproc` in configuration for each `Program`.
+- `Process`: unit of execution. created the same number of `Numproc` in configuration for each `Program`.
 - `Gname`: `Group`'s name.
 - `Pname`: `Program`'s name.
-- `Id`: `Process`'s id.
+- `ID`: `Process`'s ID.
-- `Pid`: process id in unix meaning.
+- `PID`: OS process ID in unix meaning.

 ## Basic requirements

-- The binary should be in `client/taskclient`.
+- The binary should be in `client/taskclient`

 - TaskClient must:

-  - have shell-like/REPL interface.
+  - have shell-like/REPL interface
-  - accept user's command.
+  - accept user's command
-  - output the results of user's command.
+  - output the results of user's command
-  - communicate TaskServer via RPC protocol or Signal.
+  - communicate TaskServer via RPC protocol or Signal

 - TaskClient must be able to:
-  - take the configuration from command line option `-c`.
+  - take the configuration from command line option `-c`
-  - determine the UNIX socket path which is used to communicate TaskServer from passed configuration.
+  - determine the UNIX socket path which is used to communicate TaskServer from passed configuration

 ## Command syntax